Rajiv Ghai

-Lieutenant General Rajiv Ghai, SYSM, UYSM, AVSM, SM** is a senior general officer in the Indian Army serving as Deputy Chief of Army Staff (Strategy).
-He previously served as the Director General of Military Operations (DGMO).
-He has held various command and strategic positions, particularly in the region of Jammu and Kashmir.
+Lieutenant General Rajiv Ghai, SYSM, UYSM, AVSM, SM & Two Bars is a serving general officer of the Indian Army.
+He is presently serving as the Deputy Chief of Army Staff (Strategy) and as the Military Adviser to the National Security Council Secretariat.
+He served as the Director General of Military Operations during Operation Sindoor.
+He earlier served as the General Officer Commanding XV Corps.
+He is also the Colonel of the Kumaon Regiment & Naga Regiment & Kumaon SCOUTS.